dandeviant/Daffman-File-Manager/README.md

 - if matches found, abort upload<br>
 - if not, continue with upload<br>
 <br>

+Later:<br>
-- Later: encrypt file with AES-256 using python module
+- encrypt file with AES-256 using python module<br>
+- remote directory management via Flask

 ---